50 El Mencho gangsters arrested by Chicago DEA in Project Python, the CJNG cartel takedown

 CJNG is considered among the most prolific methamphetamine producers in the world.
 It is responsible for a significant proportion of drugs entering the U.S. according to federal drug agents, and responsible for huge spikes in Mexico violence.

 While Wednesday's first official disclosure of Project Python comes as a blow to the New Generation cartel, and has undoubtedly put a dent in the cartel's American drug business, with leader El Mencho still on the loose in Mexico the organization is expected to move forward.
-The U.S. Department of Treasury has designated El Mencho as a "specially designated narcotics trafficker" and U.S. Department of State officials have issued one of the largest narcotics bounties ever - $10 million - for El Mencho's arrest.
+The U.S. Department of Treasury has designated El Mencho as a "specially designated narcotics trafficker" and U.S. Department of State officials have issued one of the largest narcotics bounties ever, $10 million, for El Mencho's arrest.

 A spokesman for the U.S. attorney in Chicago told the I-Team that there were no court appearances scheduled here today in the case.